Canadian Front-of-Package Nutrition Symbol Labeling

 The required size of the symbol is related to the size of the package and must be displayed on the principal display panel (PDP).
 When the height of the PDP is greater than the width, the symbol must be displayed within the upper half (50%) of the PDP.
 When the height of the PDP is less than the width, the symbol must be displayed within the right half (50%) of the PDP.
 Cylindrical containers also have some special rules for the space permitted for the display of the symbol.
 The symbol cannot appear in the left-most and right-most 10% of the PDP.
-Helpful examples for placement can be found in the Front-of-package nutrition symbol labelling guide for industry.
+Helpful examples for placement can be found in the front-of-package Canada nutrition symbol labeling guide for the industry.

 Foods that will require a FOP nutrition symbol include: